thesquarefoot/graphql_includable/README.md

 end
 ```

-3. Call `GraphQLIncludable::New.includes` when resolving the query, passing in the query context.
+3. Call `GraphQLIncludable.includes` when resolving the query, passing in the query context.

 ```ruby